Conditional Approval: Meaning & Next Steps

 What Does Conditionally Approved Mean?

-In short, being conditionally approved means your lender has reviewed your financial documents and believes you’re a strong candidate for the loan.
+Being conditionally approved means your lender has reviewed your financial documents and believes you’re a strong candidate for the loan.
 However, certain conditions still need to be met before final approval is granted.
-These may include submitting additional documents, verifying assets, or clarifying parts of your credit or employment history.
+These may include:

-Think of conditional approval as a green light with a few caveats.
+Think of conditional approval as a green light following the mortgage pre-approval process, but with a few caveats.
 You’re mostly there, but you need to finish a bit more paperwork or clear up outstanding details.

 Common Reasons for Conditional Approval